derekbmcintire/react-talk/README.md

 ## The Virtual DOM

 Part of why React is so popular is that it uses a virtual DOM.
 The virtual DOM is a local copy of the DOM that React creates and then compares against the DOM whenever a change is made.
 This allows React to re-render only those elements which have changed.

 ## JSX

-React uses JSX, an object-oriented programming language that looks a lot like HTML.
+In React, everything is a component.
+These components are reusable and are the building blocks of our application.
+To make components, React uses JSX, an object-oriented programming language that looks a lot like HTML.
 It allows us to easily create HTML elements right in our .js files with almost the exact syntax we are used to when building HTML pages.

 There are some slight differences though.
 For instance, when building a JSX element we can not add a class to that element by typing `<p class='my-class'></p>` because `class` is a reserved keyword in JavaScript.
 Instead we would use `<p className='my-class'></p>`.
 With JSX you also have to make sure all self closing tags include the `/` before the end of the tag.

 So although JSX looks very familiar, it works a little differently than the HTML elements we are used to.
 Here's an example of how JSX is used in React:

 ```js
 class Header extends Component {